Aer Lingus in talks for hundreds of millions of euros in extra liquidity

-DUBLIN, June 22 (Reuters) - Aer Lingus needs a few hundred million euros in extra liquidity due to COVID-19 disruptions and does not expect the easing of Irish travel curbs next month to provide a significant near term bounce, its new chief executive said on Tuesday.
+DUBLIN (Reuters) -Aer Lingus needs a few hundred million euros in extra liquidity due to COVID-19 disruptions and does not expect the easing of Irish travel curbs next month to provide a significant near term bounce, its new chief executive said on Tuesday.

 The Irish airline, which recently announced company-wide layoffs and the closure of one of its main domestic cabin crew bases, is losing more than 1 million euros ($1.19 million) a day, Lynne Embleton told an Irish parliamentary committee.

-It is in funding talks with the Irish state and its parent International Airlines Group (ICAG.L), having already received a 150 million euro loan from Ireland's sovereign wealth fund last year.
+It is in funding talks with the Irish state and its parent International Airlines Group, having already received a 150 million euro loan from Ireland’s sovereign wealth fund last year.

 “We are looking to restore our liquidity to the tune of a few hundred million euros.
 The precise numbers depend on where we can access liquidity from, the terms of that liquidity and indeed the number of days we continue to burn cash,” she said.